wtsi-hgi/yascp/README.md

 ## Credits

-nf-core/scdecon was originally written by Matiss Ozols.
+nf-core/scdecon was originally written by HGI Sanger (Leland Taylor, Matiss Ozols, Guillaume Noell, Hannes Ponstingl, Vivek Iyer).

 We thank the following people for their extensive assistance in the development of this pipeline: